Stay informed

 1 Office news

-Co-worker mr. Yves Thiery has been chairman of the Disputes Chamber of the Flemish Human Rights Institute since September 1, 2024.
+Co-worker Mr. Yves Thiery has been chair of the Dispute Resolution Chamber of the Flemish Human Rights Institute since 1 September 2024.

-We are very pleased with the arrival of Mr. Martijn Ronnen.
-With his specialization in international HR and tax law and the experience he gained in leading firms, he is a welcome addition.
+We are delighted to welcome Mr. Martijn Ronnen.
+With his specialization in international HR and tax law and the experience he gained at leading firms, he is a welcome addition.

-Floor-Jan Claeys also joins the Mploy ranks.
-He obtained his master's degree in law from KU Leuven and will start his bar internship in October 2024.
+also Floor-Jan Claeys joining the Mploy ranks.
+He obtained his Master of Laws degree from KU Leuven and will begin his bar internship in October 2024.

 2 Rush Hour HR – October 8, 2024, 4Wings, Westerlo

-Have you already registered for the new edition of Spitsuur HR?
-As usual, in addition to a delicious breakfast, you can expect current and varied topics about HR and social law.
+Have you registered for the new edition of Spitsuur HR yet?
+As usual, you can expect a delicious breakfast and a wide variety of current topics on HR and social law.

 Program